monkeypostulate/tribute_game/README.md

 One of the goals in the Tribute game is to answer the question:
 <h4>How can new political actors emerge from an aggregation of smaller political actors? </h4>
-Actors compete for resources using heursitic rules and the result is the formation of new global actors.
+Actors compete for resources using heuristic rules, and the result is the formation of new global actors.

 <h2 id="dynamics"> 1.2.
 Dynamics of the game  </h2>
 Initial conditions: